-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (i) (1) (#) Weighted-average exercise price of outstanding options, warrants and rights (ii) (2) (\$) issuance under equity compensation plans (excluding Equity compensation plans approved by shareholders 2,155,807 30.69 1,741,512
+Plan category Number of securities to Weighted-average Number of securities remaining available be issued upon exercise exercise price of for future issuance under equity of outstanding options, outstanding options, compensation plans (excluding securities warrants and rights warrants and rights reflected in column (i)) (i) (1) (ii) (2) (iii) (3) (#) (\$) (#) Equity compensation plans approved by shareholders 2,155,807 30.69 1,741,512

 (1) Beginning August 30, 2022, all equity awards were issued under our 2022 Plan.
 The total in this column includes: 1,129,341 stock options (of which 1,064,293 stock options were issued under the 2017 Omnibus Incentive Plan, under which we could no longer issue shares as of August 30, 2022, and 65,048 stock options were issued under the La-Z-Boy Incorporated 2010 Omnibus Incentive Plan (the "2010 Plan"), under which we could no longer issue shares as of April 28, 2018); 494,220 RSUs (of which 166,918 RSUs were outstanding under the 2017 Omnibus Incentive Plan and 327,302 RSUs were outstanding under the 2022 Plan); and 532,246 unearned performance-based stock unit awards outstanding under the 2022 Plan (assuming the maximum performance targets were achieved).
-Outstanding non-employee director RSU awards under the 2022 Plan, the 2017 Omnibus Incentive Plan, and the 2010 Plan are excluded; these awards are shown in the Security Ownership of Directors and Executive Officers table.
+Outstanding non-employee director RSU awards under the 2022 Plan, the 2017 Omnibus Incentive Plan are excluded; these awards are shown in the Security Ownership of Directors and Executive Officers table.

-- (2) Excludes RSU and performance-based stock unit awards settleable in shares from determination of weighted-average exercise price. - (3) This amount is the aggregate number of shares available for future issuance under our 2022 Plan, which provides for awards of stock options, restricted stock and restricted stock units, and performance awards (of our common stock based on achievement of pre-set goals over a performance period) to selected key employees and non-employee directors.
+(2) Excludes RSU and performance-based stock unit awards settleable in shares from determination of weighted-average exercise price.

+(3) This amount is the aggregate number of shares available for future issuance under our 2022 Plan, which provides for awards of stock options, restricted stock and restricted stock units, and performance awards (of our common stock based on achievement of pre-set goals over a performance period) to selected key employees and non-employee directors.